-The Katrina Tagget Fellows with David and Sara Tagget, and Darryl Steele, MSU
+The Katrina Tagget Fellow, Cheryl Graff with David and Sara Tagget, and Darryl Steele, MSU 2014

-• KTMF continues to support local and national organizations and programs according to KTMF's mission.
-Our support includes Michigan State University' s Freshman Accessing Community and Facing Survival (F.A.C.E.S.) program which includes depression screening and suicide prevention training; a local Art for Life program, an art therapy program for survivors of suicide loss and those who have survived a suicide attempt; American Foundation for Suicide Prevention (AFSP), our various Out of the Darkness Walks have raised \$25,000 in five years for AFSP; National Alliance for Mental Illness (NAMI) and Active Minds for their programs targeted at adolescents and young adults, I'M ALIVE, a teen hotline on the eastern shore of Maryland, Families for Depression Awareness, a national organization helping families cope with mental disorders and prevent suicide, and Grass Roots Crisis Center for support of survivors of suicide and suicide prevention.
+KTMF continues to support local and national organizations and programs according to KTMF's mission.
+Our support includes Michigan State University' s Freshman Accessing Community and Facing Survival (F.A.C.E.S.) program which includes depression screening and suicide prevention training; a local Art for Life program, an art therapy program for survivors of suicide loss and those who have survived a suicide attempt; American Foundation for Suicide Prevention (AFSP), our various Out of the Darkness Walks have raised over \$25,000 for AFSP; National Alliance for Mental Illness (NAMI) and Active Minds for their programs targeted at adolescents and young adults, I'M ALIVE, a teen hotline on the eastern shore of Maryland, Families for Depression Awareness, a national organization helping families cope with mental disorders and prevent suicide, The Compassionate Friends, a national organization for those who have lost a child, grandchild, or sibling to death, Change Matters, a Howard County student leadership and entrepreneurship initiative partnered with Grassroots to prevent suicide, and Grass Roots Crisis Center for support of survivors of suicide and suicide prevention.